aspiringsecurity/EthTransport/README.md

 Livepeer Video NFT: https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement/livepeer-video-nft

 b.
 Aptos: Please visit Livepeer integration with Aptos and also minting Livepeer Video NFT at Aptos as follows: https://github.com/aspiringsecurity/EthTransport/tree/main/incidentnotestableland  and https://github.com/aspiringsecurity/EthTransport/tree/main/incidentnotestableland/social-sentiment-framework-apt-livepeer

+c.
+Tron's BTTC blockchain: We are using DAOtooling for coordination with a social focus around community collaboration for road incidents and alarms using Tron DAO.
+Please visit https://github.com/seetadev/EtherMonitor/tree/main/zoracommunitymarketplace/tron-contracts

 7. Push Protocol: Push alerts integration for investigative case management by administrators and dispatchers.
 We are developing a dashboard and newsletter structure for recording the weekly minutes of the meeting for ICM (investigative case management) and improving road safety.
 Please visit the module link: